 A Checklist of 9 Things to Get Ready:

 It never ceases to amaze how often organisations don’t actually prepare the ground before embarking on heavyweight transformation activity.
+They really should carry out a readiness assessment.
 So here’s a checklist of things to pay attention.

 1. The Right People